 For fixed-window transducers (Models 7605 and 7625) the active elements of can be replaced from outside the conduit, but cleaning of the acoustic window requires dewatering the conduit.
+These can be found on pages B-19 and B-20.

 If the transducers are subjected to high temperatures (> 140°), which can occur if the pipe is dewatered and exposed to strong sunshine, the coupling grease between the transducer element and the window can deteriorate.
-If this occurs, or whenever the transducer element is removed for inspection or replaced, a $1/32^{\circ}$ (1mm) layer of grease should be applied to the flat face of the transducer element.
+If this occurs, or whenever the transducer element is removed for inspection or replaced, a 1/32" (1mm) layer of grease should be applied to the flat face of the transducer element.
 Appropriate grease obtainable from Accusonic.